rickbot-dot/xploitable/README.md

   ```
   PolicyKit could not be found.
 To keep you safe, Xploitable has cancelled the operation.

   If you are sure, run this command as root, ideally using sudo.
   If you are in an organization, ask your administrator to run this command.
   Tell them the command.

   Command you typed (for reference purpose):
-  xploitable subcommand options
+  xploitable command [options]
   ```

 ## Built-ins